Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Word Frequency Masking (CLIPF)

+Given the design of syntax masking, it is unsurprising that the words that are disproportionately retained belong to the POS category Noun.
+We dive deeper into the impact of existing masking approaches by examining the word distribution over POS categories. ~\cref{tab:syntax_percentage} illustrates statistics for four major part-of-speech classes, Nouns, Adjectives, Verbs and Other (predominantly function words).

+We observe that the distribution for truncation, random, and block masking is comparable to the distribution before masking.
+However, for syntax masking, the number of words in the Noun category is extremely high and the number of words in the Other category is extremely low.

+The prioritization of the POS category Noun and the deprioritization of Other has intuitive appeal.
+Although not explicitly mentioned, we assume that this appeal motivated CLIPA~\cite{li2023clipa} in their design of syntax masking.
+Nouns are likely to be the name of an object directly depicted in an image, and can form a better bridge between image and text than words in the categories Adjectives or Verb.
+Further, words in the category of Other, being function words, are often classical stop words that are removed in information retrieval applications.
+Our results (\cref{fig:learn_curved_af}) show that this intuition does not directly lead to good performance and must be revisited.

+In short, our analysis reveals the importance of considering word frequency when text masking.
+We have seen that text masking approaches that do not disproportionately impact the frequency of certain words (i.e., random and block) outperform text masking strategies that do (i.e., truncation and syntax).
+The word frequency changes caused by using sentence-initial words (truncation) or emphasizing/de-emphasizing certain POS categories (syntax) hold back performance as the number of epochs increases.
+This observation motivates the importance of a text masking approach that is directly maintains relative word frequency, which we introduce in the next section.

-\subsection{Word Frequency Masking (CLIPF)}
+\section{Word Frequency Masking (CLIPF)}

-As mentioned in the introduction, subsampling of frequent words was introduced by~\cite{mikolov2013distributed} in the natural language processing (NLP) domain to accelerate the learning process for word representations.
-The goals are to speed up training and to address the imbalance between frequent and infrequent words in the training corpus.
-Our CLIPF method, uses Formula~\ref{equ:sub}, which was introduced in~\cite{mikolov2013distributed}, to determine the probability of masking a word during training.
-Thus, the complete formula to calculate the probability $P(w_i)$ is:
+Contrastive Language-Image Pre-training with Word Frequency Masking (CLIPF) removes a word $w_i$ from the training data according to its masking probability score, $P(w_i)$, which is calculated on the basis of the word's frequency as:

-Here, the masking probability of the word $w_i$ is $P(w_i)$, $t$ is the threshold, and $f(w_i)$ is the frequency of the word.

-This formula scales the word frequency $f(w_i)$, resulting in a much higher masking probability for frequent words than infrequent ones.
-It also preserves the overall ranking of word frequencies while aggressively masking high frequency words, controlled by the threshold $t$~\cite{mikolov2013distributed}.
+Word frequency, $f(w_i)$, is the number of times the word appears in the training data divided by the total number of words in the training data.
+Eq.~\ref{equ:sub} scales $f(w_i)$, resulting in a much higher masking probability for frequent words than infrequent ones.
+It also preserves the overall ranking of word frequencies.

+The aggressiveness with which high frequency words are masked is controlled in Eq.~\ref{equ:sub} by the threshold $t$.
+CLIPF enjoys the benefit of being relatively insensitive to the parameter $t$, meaning that the parameter does not have to be precisely tuned.
+The influence of $P(w_i)$ on $t$ is illustrated by a plot in the supplemental material, which also includes an experimental demonstration that the CLIPF is relatively insensitive to the choice of $t$.